-- 1. Assistant Professors must be promoted to Associate Professor by the end of their second $(2^{nd})$ reappointment term, noting Section 6.4(a)(3)a.3 above, in order to receive a contract with a duration greater than a single terminal year. - 2.
+- 1. Assistant Professors must be promoted to Associate Professor by the end of their second (2^{nd}) reappointment term, noting Section 6.4(a)(5)a.3 above, in order to receive a contract with a duration greater than a single terminal year. - 2.
 The University may, at its sole discretion, permit a faculty member to delay promotion review by granting a maximum one (1) year extension at this rank due to a valid request for FMLA or other appropriate leave. - 3.
 Other extensions must be formally agreed upon in writing by both the FPU-BOT and UFF-FPU. - 4.
-In order to be considered for promotion, a faculty member must have a Full Review as described in Section 6.7(a)(2). - (4) Associate Professor - a.
-Preliminary Review (see Section 6.7(a)(1)).
+In order to be considered for promotion, a faculty member must have a Full Review as described in Section 6.7(a)(2).

+(6) Associate Professor

-- 1. Preliminary review for reappointment is only available to Associate Professors as their first review after their initial appointment if their initial appointment is less than six (6) years. - 2.
-Preliminary Review for reappointment begins at the start of the spring semester of the final year of their contract. - b.
+- a.
+Preliminary Review (see Section 6.7(a)(1)). - 1.
+Preliminary review for reappointment is only available to Associate Professors as their first review after their initial appointment if their initial appointment is less than six (6) years. - 2.
+Preliminary Review for reappointment begins at the start of the spring semester of the final year of their contract.

+- b.
 Full Review (see Section 6.7(a)(2)). - 1.
-Except as described in Section 6.4(a)(4)a.1, Full Reviews are required for reappointment of Associate Professors and must be completed before the expiration date of a Candidate's existing contract. - (I) If an Associate Professor is reappointed based on a preliminary review, all subsequent reappointment reviews are based upon a Full Review. - 2.
-The Full Review may be used, at the Candidate's election, to also request promotion to the rank of Professor. - (5) Professor - a.
+Except as described in Section 6.4(a)(6)a.1, Full Reviews are required for reappointment of Associate Professors and must be completed before the expiration date of a Candidate's existing contract. - (I) If an Associate Professor is reappointed based on a preliminary review, all subsequent reappointment reviews are based upon a Full Review. - 2.
+The Full Review may be used, at the Candidate's election, to also request promotion to the rank of Professor. - 3.
+Full Reviews are required for reappointment of Associate Professors and must be completed before the expiration date of a Candidate's existing contract. - (7) Professor - a.
 Reappointment is based upon a Full Review (see Section 6.7(a)(2)).